nateedralin/MediPlanner/README.md

 # MediPlanner
-Welcome to Nate Edralin and Jerome Fernandez's Personal Passion Project!
+Welcome to MediPlanner, a personal project by Nathaniel Edralin & Jerome Fernandez!